 This mirror is mounted directly above the windshield on the driver's side area of the bus.
-This mirror is used to monitor passenger activity inside the bus (See Figure 10.4.a).
+This mirror is used to monitor passenger activity inside the bus (See Figure 10.5).
 It may provide limited visibility directly in back of the bus if the bus is equipped with a glass-bottomed rear emergency door.
-There is a blind spot area directly behind the driver's seat as well as a large blind spot area that begins at the rear bumper and could extend up to 400 feet or more behind the bus.
-You must use the exterior side mirrors to monitor traffic that approaches and enters this area.
+There is a blind spot area